 “Well pretend you are ill, and take me back to your house.”

-Mr. Old, the history teacher, had most likely taken the project up to the staff room.
-The problem with the staff room was that it was normally chocker block full of teachers.
+Mr Old, the History teacher, had most likely taken the project up to the staff room.
+The problem with the staff room was that it was normally chock-a-block full of teachers.
 Even a cat would have trouble sneaking through the cordon.
 But for once, Katie was in luck.
 It was International Day.
 The whole school was due to gather in the Assembly Hall dressed up in national costumes, waving flags, and setting out stalls about countries all over the world.
 Most of the teachers would be there too.

 “Just my luck,” she thought – but then she noticed that he was asleep.
 She could not help thinking: